-Lou made it official, I was the third person to ski all of the Colorado 14ers.
-So when he (the 1st to finish) called to invite me to ski Len Shoemaker Peak along with he and some friends two weeks after finishing the project, I knew my coronation was before me, I just wasn’t sure how it come.
+Lou Dawson had made it official, I was the third person to ski all of the Colorado 14ers.
+As the first person to do so, his announcement obviously carries some weight.
+And when he called to invite me to ski Len Shoemaker Peak with some friends two weeks after finishing the project, I just assumed he had some sort of coronation planned.
+I was pretty sure, I just wasn’t sure how it come.

 I figured a formal ceremony to be unlikely.
 Maybe I would be shown some secret handshake or get some special pin like mountain guides or PSIA instructors wear so proudly.
 Maybe it would be some sort of fraternity house style initiation or a key to the executive bathroom at the Maroon Bells Visitor Center.
 I would soon find out though I knew not to hold my breath.

-No ceremony yet, what’s Lou waiting for?
+Nearing the summit, no ceremony yet, what’s Lou waiting for?
 It must be happening on the summit.
-Here Neal nears the summit ridge.

 And still nothing.

 Later, after getting back to the trailhead, Lou, Neal, Perl, Michael and Doug proceeded to drink and eat all the beer and chips I brought.
-Neal later said, “Good job on the beer, that scored you some points” and I realized were it not for Lou’s son Louie having to go to school and freeing up room on the snowmobile, I might not have even been invited.
+Neal later said, “Good job on the beer, that scored you some points” and I pieced together from conversations overheard that were it not for Lou’s son Louie having to go to school and freeing up room on the snowmobile, I might not have even been invited.

 Thanks guys, that was fun.

 Leave a Reply